Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Results

 In order to obtain discrete events from the continuous time series for the avalanche analysis, each electrode signal is filtered and thresholded, binned with a chosen time-bin size $\Delta t$ and, subsequently, the events from all channels are stacked.
 This procedure is problematic because \textbf{(i)} electrode proximity adds spatial correlations, \textbf{(ii)} temporal binning adds temporal correlations, and \textbf{(iii)} thresholding adds various types of bias~\cite{Font-Clos2015a, Laurson2009, Villegas2019}.

 As a result of the involved analysis of coarse-sampled data, spurious correlations are introduced that are not present in sub-sampled data.
-We showcase this effect in Fig.~\ref{fig:corr}, where the Pearson correlation coefficient between two virtual electrodes is compared for both the (thresholded and binned) coarse-sampled and sub-sampled activity.
+We showcase this effect in Fig~\ref{fig:corr}, where the Pearson correlation coefficient between two virtual electrodes is compared for both the (thresholded and binned) coarse-sampled and sub-sampled activity.
 For the same parameters and dynamic state, coarse-sampling leads to larger correlations than sub-sampling.

-Depending on the distance between electrodes, multiple electrodes might record activity from the same neuron.
-This \textbf{measurement overlap} (or volume conduction effect) increases the spatial correlations between electrodes \Dash and because from the signals from multiple electrode channels are combined in the analysis, correlations can originate from measurement overlap alone.
+Depending on the sensitivity and distance between electrodes, multiple electrodes might record activity from the same neuron.
+This \textbf{measurement overlap} (or volume conduction effect) increases the spatial correlations between electrodes \Dash and because the signals from multiple electrode channels are combined in the analysis, correlations can originate from measurement overlap alone.